sphinx-doc/sphinx/doc/tutorial/end.rst

 =====================

 This tutorial covered the very first steps to create a documentation project with Sphinx.
-To continue learning more about Sphinx, check out the :ref:`rest of the documentation <index>`.
+To continue learning more about Sphinx, check out the :doc:`rest of the documentation <index>`.